Mentors

 “What are you doing to him?”

 The man pushed a thumb into Jay’s chest.
-“I’ll show you.”
+“You really want to know, don’t you.”

 But the giant turned his head at a sound.
 His partner had Louie under one arm, almost through the Fire door but was struggling with his boot, caught up in the heavy jamb.
 A low howl was coming from his awkward load.
 In that instant Jay took off as hard as he could toward the opposite stairwell.